Russel88/DAtest/README.md

 The `runtimeDA` function can estimate the runtime of the different methods on your dataset: It runs on small subsets of the data and then extrapolates the runtime from these subsets.
-It will not be super precise if you have tenths of thousands of features or more, but it should give a decent estimate.
-The function prints how many minutes it will take to run each method one time and `R` times.
+It will not be super precise if you have hundredths of thousands of features or more, but it should give a decent estimate.
+The function prints how many minutes it will take to run each method one time.
 If you only use 1 core the actual runtime will be the sum of all the methods.
 With more cores the runtime will decrease and approach the runtime of the slowest method.

     runtimeDA(data, predictor)